 - 1-2 tbsp chocolate jimmies sprinkles for topping (optional)

-- Sift in the flour, cocoa powder, baking soda, and salt.
-Use a large wooden spoon or spatula to gently mix the dry ingredients into the wet.
+- Sift the flour, cocoa powder, baking soda, and salt into the chocolate mixture.
+Use a large wooden spoon or spatula to gently mix until everything is combined.
 Cover and refrigerate dough for 1 hour.

-- Preheat your oven to 350°F and line a baking sheet with parchment paper.
-Scoop dough balls 2 Tbsp in size.
-Then take each dough ball, flatten to a circle, and place half of a large marshmallow in the middle, wrapping the dough up and over the marshmallow.
-Smooth out the stuffed dough ball, making a disc shape instead of a ball - think hockey puck.
-Fill a shallow bowl with white granulated sugar, and then gently turn each dough "puck" in the sugar, avoiding the bottoms.
+- Begin scooping dough balls 2 Tbsp in size.
+Take each dough ball, flatten to a circle, and place half of a large marshmallow in the middle, wrapping the dough up and over the marshmallow.
+Smooth out the stuffed dough ball, making a disc shape (like a hockey puck).
+Then gently turn each dough "puck" in the granulated sugar (optional).

-- Allow your cookies to cool on the baking sheet for around 3 minutes before transferring to a cooling rack.
-Top with chocolate sprinkles for a more festive hot cocoa look!
+- Immediately top your baked cookies with chocolate sprinkles for a more festive hot cocoa look!
+Allow the cookies to cool on the baking sheet for around 3 minutes before gently transferring to a cooling rack.

 - Store leftovers in an airtight container at room temperature.